 Note: printk() may cause implicit I/O, if the memory being accessed has been swapped out, and therefore preemption may occur at this point.
 Also, printk() will set the interrupt enable flag, so never use it in code protected by cli().
-[But is it supposed to?]
+Because it causes I/O, it is not safe to use in protected code anyway, even it if didn't set the interrupt enable flag.

-Defined in: kernel/vsprintf.c, kernel/syslog.c
+Defined in: kernel/printk.c.